Nuffle-Labs/nffl/README.md

 it confronts new challenges such as state and liquidity fragmentation and extended finality time.

-In order to solve this problem, the Nuffle Super Fast Finality Layer (NFFL, formerly SFFL) was designed.
+In order to solve this problem, the Nuffle Fast Finality Layer (NFFL, formerly SFFL) was designed.
 Through it, various chains can, while supplying block data to [NEAR DA](https://github.com/near/rollup-data-availability), rely on the economic security of an [EigenLayer](https://www.eigenlayer.xyz) AVS to provide